 A Valuation for Probate will be required for Inheritance Tax Purposes (IHT) for any property that is worth more than £325,000.
 The Chartered Surveyor will be tasked with valuing the deceased’s property at the date of death.

 It is important to note that even if the beneficiaries do not intend to sell the property, a probate valuation will still need to be undertaken for tax purposes.

-As part of our probate valuation service we are happy to talk you through the steps required and the forms you need to fill out to apply to for the necessary grant of representation.
+As part of our probate valuation service, we are happy to talk you through the steps required and the forms you need to fill out to apply for the necessary grant of representation.
 This gives you the legal right to deal with the deceased’s estate and enables you to determine the amount of inheritance tax that requires paying.

 We understand that probate matters can be an incredibly stressful time, we pride ourselves in ensuring the valuation is as easy to follow and time effective as it can be.

 All of our Surveyors who undertake probate valuations are both RICS Chartered Surveyors and RICS Registered Valuers with all of our valuations complying with the rules and guidelines of the RICS Red Book.